COBRA Health Insurance California

 The DOL EBSA web site is also full of other useful information regarding COBRA compliance including the model general notice for single employer health plans.
 Employers can use this document to notify qualified beneficiaries of their rights.
 The model notice should help employers defend themselves against a lawsuit for improper notification.

-The best news is that if you must comply with the COBRA law and BenefitsCafe.com is the agent/broker for your group medical insurance plan, then we will pay a third party administer (TPA) to manage COBRA for you.
+If you’re an employer who must comply with Federal COBRA; then, the best thing to do is to hire a Third Party Administrator (TPA) to manage everything.
 The TPA will send out the required notices; keep track of the deadlines; and bill and collect monthly premiums from “qualified beneficiaries who elect COBRA” (i.e., your former employees or family members who want to continue their coverage.)
 Handing off the COBRA administration to the TPA allows you to focus on your business while staying in compliance with the law.
-This is an added benefit of working with with BenefitsCafe.com.
-Give us a call 800-746-0045 if we aren’t already your agent.
+Give us a call 800-746-0045 if you want more information and you’d like BenefitsCafe to become your agent.